inFaaa/build-your-own-x-vibe-coding/mini-gpt/README.md

 Run `python checks/final_showcase.py`, you should see:
 ```
-🎊 Congratulations!
-Your Mini-GPT can:
-✓ Tokenize successfully
+🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆🎆

+🎉 Mini-GPT Final Showcase 🎉

+✅ Tokenizer: Working normally
-✓ Forward propagation working
+✅ Transformer: Forward pass working
-✓ Loss is decreasing
-✓ Generate text
+✅ Training: Loss decreased from 2.85 to 0.03
+✅ Generation: Can generate text

+🎉 Congratulations!
+You have successfully built your own Mini-GPT!
-✓ You now understand the core principles of GPT!
+✅ You now understand the core principles of GPT!
 ```

 ## 📝 Example vibes.md